Save Bernd: Public response & legitimacy

 The website received media attention especially throughout Europe as well as in Australia i.e. Bernd also featured on Mondo Thingo.

 The Austrian Press Agency was first by publishing reports about "Rettet Bernd!" on July 28, 2004 and several radio stations and newspapers reported about it.
 The German TV channel RTL Television broadcast an interview with Krohm in August 2008.

 The webmaster decided to release an English version of the webpage as he received several requests from English speaking internet users.

 The Irish radio station FM 104 aired a telephone interview with Krohm on August 30, 2008 in its The Strawberry Alarm Clock and the number of the website's hits rose quickly to around 2 million page loads by November 2004.

 The website caused an upset with many animal rights activists but the webmaster stated that Bernd would be given to a professional butcher in order to avoid any problems with animal welfare organizations.
 RSPCA however did contact Lloyds TSB in order to determine if it could refuse payments but Lloyds declined to comment due to the customer's confidentiality.

 The public prosecutor's office of Vienna confirmed that Krohm's planned action was within the law.

 There were attempts by a group to do a protest march just before the end of the original deadline in December 2004 as well as threats of a German, militant group.

 There has also been questions about whether or not the site was legitimate.
 Krohm, when asked in radio interviews, claimed that the site was completely serious and he would eat the rabbit and that he actually did receive a number of recipes.
 The site today claims that "Bernd is gone", but not that he was eaten.
 Small letters at the bottom of the page make it clear that "It's a joke", although there is no such message in the German version.

-The idea of "Save Bernd!" was copied a number of times by other webmasters in winter 2008 and spring 2009 sometimes even showing the picture of Bernd.